 I do not and I am striving to do my part.
 And I will do more.
 What are you doing to reduce your consumption of non-renewable energies and/or enhance our environment?
 Please share your ideas and hopefully our discussion will spark small changes that can make a big difference!

-Ruth Richter has been a consultant for ConvergenceCoaching, LLC since 2001.
-A founding Member of Green Bellevue, she serves as Vice Chair of the Board of the Directors from 2010 to present.
+A founding Member of Green Bellevue, Ruth Richter serves as Vice Chair of the Board of the Directors from 2010 to present.
 She has been recognized for her Environmental activism with the 2008 Distinguished Alumni Award from Leadership Bellevue, the Environment Champion Award in 2010, she accepted the First Lady’s Outstanding Community Service award in Ecology or Environmental Stewardship on behalf of Green Bellevue in 2011, and was named one of Bellevue’s Environmental Pioneers in 2013.